A lot of you are receiving this in your inboxes right now, so let’s go over the classic Geek Squad Scam.

 It all starts if someone calls the bogus phone number on the Geek Fraud email.
 That number doesn’t belong to Best Buy, it connects you to a scammer in another country.
 But the fake agent is all too ready to pretend to be with Geek Squad.
-S/he will quickly apologize for the billing mistake.
-Then s/he will offer to process an immediate refund.
+S/he will quickly apologize for the billing mistake and offer to make things right.
 But they usually don’t want your credit card or account numbers.
-They want to access your computer directly.
+They want to access your computer directly “to process the refund.”

 Inside Your Head, Inside Your Computer

 The fast-talking crook will ask you to go to your computer and type in some things.
 A website will open.
 Software will download.
 If you follow their commands, you’ll be allowing the bad guy into your PC.
 Pretty soon, you’ll see your cursor moving around on your screen, even though you aren’t moving the mouse.

 Then the fake agent will tell you to go to your banking website.
 They’ll reassure you that it’s just so you can see the refund as it arrives in your account!
 But that’s yet another lie to get them closer to your money.
 And once they have access to your computer while it’s logged into your banking accounts?
 They may:

 - Quickly initiate multiple transfers of money.
 It will happen fast, like a shell game, and the last transfer will show $500, newly arrived in your checking account!
 But you didn’t quite see that they moved that money into there from your savings account, and you also missed the $2000 outbound transfer to their account.